How the GATT Rate Changes Your Pension Lump Sum

 We can’t predict the future, but the Federal Rate is highly unlikely to be lower than it has been in recent history.
 The Federal Reserve had committed to fighting inflation by raising interest rates when this article was originally written.
 As inflation continued to rise, interest rates were raised accordingly.

 When this happens, it means there may be smaller lump sum pension calculations.
-As of December 2023, it appears the Federal Reserve is not planning to raise rates further.
+As of June 2025, the Federal Reserve chose to maintain the federal funds rate, meaning pension calculations should remain steady as well.

-This isn’t anything to be concerned about per se, but you need to know the impact to your pension.
+Right now, there isn’t anything to be concerned about, per se, but you need to know the impact on your pension.
 Keep in mind that this is only one part of the overall equation.
-There are many other factors to consider.
+There are many other factors to consider for your retirement.

 Market Conditions

 Market conditions can change rapidly.
 However, not everything is bad.
-If you can stand the emotional rollercoaster of investing your [theoretically] larger lump sum in the stock market, market downturns have less weight.
+If you can stand the emotional rollercoaster of investing your lump sum in the stock market, market downturns are less concerning.

 The overwhelming evidence shows the stock market will recover and continue to grow.
 We don’t know what the future holds, but we can anticipate continued long-term growth.